Marc R. Shapiro

 • Recent engagements include:

 • Knight v.
-Deloitte & Touche: Represent Deloitte in a pay and promotion, gender discrimination class action (SDNY).
+Deloitte & Touche: Secured favorable resolution of pay and promotion, gender discrimination class action (SDNY).

 • Brandmeyer v.
 Regents of Univ. of Cal.: Secured dismissal on immunity grounds of two class actions brought in federal court by students seeking tuition and fee refunds (N.D.
 Cal.).